 Cross-Referencing

 Documentation becomes much more useful when readers can follow connections between related items.
 Without links, someone reading the encode() page has no easy way to discover that decode() exists, or that a higher-level Pipeline class ties everything together.
 Cross-references turn isolated pages into a connected web.
+This page covers that internal linking, and ends with citations: linking your prose outward to the papers, specifications, and books your work builds on.

 Great Docs provides a linking system called GDLS (Great Docs Linking System) that automatically creates clickable navigation between your API reference pages.
 GDLS operates at three levels, each adding a different kind of connectivity to your documentation.